 Technology issues can quickly become disruptive and time-consuming for operators.
 Conversely, however, implementing property management software that suits your community’s unique needs can make a major difference in operational efficiency.
 In fact, affordable housing managers say that 40 percent of a typical workweek can be optimized or streamlined with the right technology, according to AppFolio’s report.

-Centralizing operations is an important step towards improving efficiency.
+Centralizing operations is an important step toward improving efficiency.
 For instance, operators are often stuck using different platforms to manage affordable and conventional units.
 Often, this means that teams must navigate disparate data sources, creating burdensome and time-consuming busywork.
 In this case, a single, cloud-based system to manage all operations may be more efficient.

 Property management software has progressed rapidly and substantially since 2020.
 Particularly, there have been notable advances in artificial intelligence (AI) and automation technology.